-Aimed at expanding the region’s crew base, Screen Yorkshire’s Bootcamp was established in response to the increase in production in the region since the launch of our Yorkshire Content Fund in 2012.
+Aimed at expanding the region’s crew base, Screen Yorkshire’s Bootcamp was established in response to the increase in production in the region since the launch of its Yorkshire Content Fund in 2012.
 It offers participants a better knowledge of what it’s like to work in the film industry and how to break into it.

-Participants are given a thorough grounding on the workings of each department via two days of classroom sessions with some of the most talented and experienced UK crew behind the likes of This is England, The Danish Girl & Dad’s Army.
-A detailed careers workshop helps participants get their CV’s into tip-top condition and offer hints, tips and insider info on career progression and development.
+Participants are given a thorough grounding on the workings of each department via two days of classroom sessions with some of the most talented and experienced UK crew behind the likes of This is England, Utopia, The Danish Girl & Dad’s Army.
+A detailed CV and life skills workshop will offer hints, tips and insider info on career progression and development.
 The classroom based sessions will be followed by a mock recce and production meeting aimed at applying your knowledge into the planning of a major film shoot.

 Screen Yorkshire’s Bootcamp is supported by Creative Skillset’s Film Skills Fund, which is funded by the BFI with National Lottery funds, through the Skills Investment Fund.
 After completing Bootcamp, participants will have a clearer idea of the UK film industry, with a greater knowledge of the roles and opportunities on offer and should be well placed to apply for the Creative Skillset Trainee Finder scheme.